 Regular exercise such as a long walk or extended playtime is essential to the mental health of this breed.

 White, black, sable, grey, red, cream, sable, blue, silver and apricot

 Poodles are slightly emotional creatures that genuinely crave human contact and may act out by biting or chewing if left unattended for long periods.

 This is an ancient breed with well-defined standards.
-However, it’s also worth noting that there are three generally accepted classes of poodle – Standard, Miniature and Toy.
-The Standard poodle is certainly the oldest; however, the Toy variety was already under development in 18th century England.
+However, it’s also worth noting that there are three generally accepted classes of Poodle – standard, miniature and toy.
+The Standard Poodle is certainly the oldest, but the toy variety was already under development in 18th-century England.

 Poodles are intelligent, loyal, loving and – at times – mischievous.
 They have what many describe as an ‘air of distinction’, and seem to see in themselves as worth pampering or even spoiling.
 And given their penchant for reverse training their masters, many Poodles are able to secure such a lifestyle for themselves.